ehamiter/GitHubinator/README.md

 ## Configuration

-The defaults should work for most setups, but if you have a different branch or remote name, you can configure it in the `Githubinator.sublime-settings` file:
+The defaults should work for most setups, but if you have a different remote name, you can configure it in the `Githubinator.sublime-settings` file:

     {
-      "default_branch": "master",
       "default_remote": "origin"
     }